AHL LabNote 32-Honey bee testing at the AHL and AFL

 2. Test provided by the AFL:

-Sample submission: please provide a minimum of 5 g for each sample type.
+Sample submission: please provide a minimum of 5 g for each bee sample type and 50mL’s of water.
 Freeze samples soon after collection.
 Ship samples frozen in a cooler with ice packs for next-day delivery.
 Please do not ship on Fridays since we are closed on weekends.
 The standard TAT is 15 business days.

 Contact the AHL: